 Consolidation had also been going on at the Cozy networks.
 By early 2018 the Best Bingo Network and the Live Bingo Network were different in name only and the Lucky Duck network, which had started out completely separate, shared several rooms with the other two and just had a few exclusives (all of which subsequently went).
-Worse was to come for Cozy fans in 2019 though, in the form of a massive wave of closures of Cozy bingo and casino sites including Landmark Bingo the flagship brand which was responsible for the names of all the bingo rooms (Big Ben, City Hall etc).
+Worse was to come for Cozy fans in 2019 though, in the form of a massive wave of closures of Cozy bingo and casino sites including Landmark Bingo, the flagship brand which was responsible for the names of all the bingo rooms (Big Ben, City Hall etc).
 GVC apparently decided (perhaps because of compliance worries) not to continue working with any small-time partners – the few white label sites that were left belonged to larger operations.
 A further blow came in 2020 when most of the slot games on Cozy skins were removed leaving only Cozy proprietary slots and a few older Microgaming titles.

 Cozy’s corporate site was also looking pretty neglected before it closed completely in 2020.
 For a start, it boasted 100+ brands and there were nowhere near that many left!
 At the bottom of the page, there was a carousel of testimonials and almost all were from brands that no longer existed.
-It also used to have links to each of the networks but at the end the links – which were to “bingo network” and “casino network”only – were broken.
+It also used to have links to each of the networks but at the end the links – which were to “bingo network” and “casino network” only – were broken.

-The final nail in the coffin came in August 2020 when all remaining Cozy skins either closed or migrated to different platforms, leaving only GVC owned brands on what used to be the Cozy bingo software.
+The final nail in the coffin came in August 2020 when all remaining Cozy skins either closed or migrated to different platforms, leaving only GVC house owned brands on what used to be the Cozy bingo software.

 A new twist to the tale came when GVC itself rebranded to Entain in Spring 2021, changed the licensing on the Electraworks sites to LC International and a few month later migrated the flagship site Gala Bingo on to the Entain software, complete with Entain recreations of popular Gala bingo games including Bingo Beats, Coronation Street Bingo and Deal Or No Deal Bingo.
 The result is a bingo platform that is a serious rival to Virtue Fusion in liquidity and choice of games and promotions – a very far cry indeed from all those old Cozy skins.

-Technically there is no longer any such thing as a Cozy bingo site.
+There is no longer any such thing as a Cozy bingo site.
 Cozy Games was bought by GVC some years ago and the Cozy licence was replaced by Electraworks.
 Most Cozy bingo sites closed in 2019 and all of the rest closed in 2020 apart from big GVC owned sites including Ladbrokes Bingo.
 GVC has since changed its name to Entain and the licence of the sites to LC International.

 Entain bingo sites all have the safety afforded by a UK Gambling Commission licence, plus the rare and super safe High Protection rating for player funds.

 Cozy bingo sites that were not owned by GVC had 30, 75, 80 and 90 ball bingo and Microgaming and proprietary slots.
-Entain bingo sites with Cozy bingo have many more bingo rooms including Friends Bingo, Cash Out Bingo, the Entain version of Deal Or No Deal Bingo and a much bigger range of slots.
+Entain bingo sites with Cozy bingo have many more bingo rooms including Friends Bingo, Cash Out Bingo, Bingo Boom, the Entain version of Deal Or No Deal Bingo and a much bigger range of slots.

 Not any more.
 Cozy bingo sites used to be famous for their no deposit offers but these were long gone and the free newbie room removed even before the white label sites were closed.
 Entain bingo sites do not have any no deposit offers.